-Join Oliver Schinkten for an in-depth discussion in this video Adding students to a course, part of Up and Running with Canvas 2015.
+Join Oliver Schinkten for an in-depth discussion in this video Adding students to a course, part of Learning Canvas 2015.

 - [Voiceover] Once you have created a course in Canvas, you can now begin to add students.
 In this video, we will go over the process for adding students to your course.
 Some institutions and districts restrict teachers from entering students.
 If you are unable to add students to your course, contact an administrator to find out how to import students into your course.
 When on the course homepage, we will click the tab titled "People" which is located on the left side-bar.
 This will take you to the class roster.
 As you can see, the only person in this course at this point is the teacher.